 From how the feud began to the social media backlash, here is everything you need to know about the James Charles and Tati Westbrook fight.

 Who are James Charles and Tati Westbrook?

 Both Charles and Westbrook are beauty influencers who have made names for themselves on YouTube.
-Westbrook, who is 37 years old, is behind the Instagram account @glamlifeguru and is billed as one of the first beauty influencers.
+Westbrook, who is 38 years old, is behind the Instagram account @glamlifeguru and is billed as one of the first beauty influencers.
 She posts YouTube videos on makeup tutorials, product reviews and about her personal life, including her struggle with fertility issues.
-She has launched a beauty ingestible brand, called Halo Beauty, and has collaborated with Birchbox for a curated makeup collection.
+She has launched a beauty ingestible brand, called Halo Beauty, and has her own beauty line, Tati Beauty.

 Charles, on the other hand, is a relative newcomer in the beauty influencer space.
-The 19-year-old quickly gained popularity for his artistic makeup looks and his inclination to bend gender norms.
+The 21-year-old quickly gained popularity for his artistic makeup looks and his inclination for bending gender norms.
 In 2016, Cover Girl named him as its first male spokesmodel and last year he collaborated with Morphe on an eye shadow palette, which resulted in one of the brand’s biggest e-commerce days ever.
 Charles has credited Westbrook as one of his mentors, affectionately calling her “mother.”
 The two have appeared in a number of YouTube videos together on both of their accounts.

 How did their feud begin?